 In 1812 cloth manufacturing at Monticello was expanded and mechanized.
-In September 1811, Jefferson hired William Maclure to build spinning and weaving equipment and to train his slaves in its use.
+In September 1811, Thomas Jefferson hired William Maclure to build spinning and weaving equipment and to train his slaves in its use.
 Work in the new mechanized "factory," which was across the Rivanna River from Monticello on the Lego farm, began in 1812 upon the arrival of a twelve-spindle spinning machine Jefferson had purchased from Oliver Barrett of Troy, New York.
 Jefferson had "thought it a duty to my neighbors to take on myself the risk of disappointment" in finding a spinning machine suitable for plantation manufacture.1

 After numerous experiments, Jefferson eventually settled on the spinning jenny patented by James Hargreaves in 1770.
 He instructed Maclure to build jennies (of twenty-four spindles each) along with two looms fitted with James Kay's 1733 invention, a fly shuttle.
 A hand-operated machine for carding cotton was soon added, despite the presence of a water-operated woolcarding mill nearby.